mattvarghese/coconut/README.md

  2. Ubuntu / Linux 15.10 x64
  3. Ubuntu MATE / Linux 15.10 armhf on Raspberry Pi 2

-To use the distribution, move into the 'test' directory and run 'make' if your terminal doesn't support colors, remove the flag *'-D__WITH_COLOR'* from each of the files 'mips/Makefile', 'asm/Makefile', 'io/Makefile'
+To use the distribution, **move into the 'test' directory** and run 'make'.
+If your terminal doesn't support colors, remove the flag *'-D__WITH_COLOR'* from each of the files 'mips/Makefile', 'asm/Makefile', 'io/Makefile'

-Once the compilation completes without errors, run
+Once the compilation completes without errors, run (Note - the file MUST be named a.out for Coconut to bootload it.)
 > ./asm a.out {.mips file}

-to assemble a mips program for use by the simulatedprocessor. or if you get annoyed by the flood of output when assembling, issue the command as
+to assemble a mips program for use by the simulatedprocessor.
-> ./asm a.out {.mips file} > /dev/null

 Then on one virtual terminal (xterm) run
 > ./dumbterminal